 Have a grab and go emergency kit ready

-2020 was a year full of disasters, and a good reminder that anything can uproot us at any time.
+The past few years were full of disasters, and a good reminder that anything can uproot us at any time.
 There's a fine line between being paranoid and being prepared.
 Having an emergency kit for you and your canine pal can provide some peace of mind in case of an emergency.
 Read more on what to have ready in your emergency prep kit here.

 Grab n Go 72 hr kit with all the essentials